wp-plugins/postman-smtp/readme.txt

 1. Choose 'Create Client ID'.
 1. Enter the Client ID and Client Secret displayed here into Postman's settings page.

-= How do I get a Hotmail/Windows Live/Outlook.com Client ID? =
+= How do I get a Microsoft Client ID? =
 1. Go to [Microsoft account Developer Center](https://account.live.com/developers/applications/index) and select 'Create application'.
 1. In the 'Application name' field enter the name of your WordPress site.
 Select 'I accept.'
 1. Select 'API Settings' from under 'Settings'.